alex-cova/balatro4j/README.md

 A balatro seed analyzer and finder, coded in pure Java based on Immolate

+### Features

+- Seed render, convert any seed to PNG
+- Seed scoring
+- Fully customizable seed searching API with autoconfiguration for max speed
+- Basic UI to find and view seeds
+- Perkeo a seed database able to find any seed instantly
+- Canio an ultra compressed seed database (256bit per seed) to instant seed searching up to 20 million seeds

 Requeriments:

 - Java 23 or GraalVM 23 if you want to compile the project to native image